In-depth reviews

 The MG5 is more than quick enough for a family estate, but the ride isn’t perfect

-As with most electric cars that have a single motor, the MG5 uses a single-speed fixed gear to send drive to the front wheels.
-The car’s soft suspension set-up doesn't translate into a flawlessly smooth ride however, with the typical pockmarked roads around town too easily felt through the cabin.
-Things improve when on the motorway, though; there's not too much wind noise or whine from from the electric motor and everything feels stable and secure.
+However, the car’s soft suspension set-up doesn't translate into a flawlessly smooth ride, with the typical pockmarked roads around town too easily felt through the cabin.
+Things improve when on the motorway, though; there's not too much wind noise or whine from the electric motor and everything feels stable and secure.

-There are three levels of brake recuperation on offer, but none are effective enough to allow ‘one pedal’ driving - a function which helps easier driving in stop/start town traffic.
+There are three levels of brake recuperation on offer, but none are effective enough to allow for ‘one pedal’ driving – a function which can be found in EVs from Hyundai and Kia that makes for easier progress in stop/start town traffic as you don’t need to use the traditional brakes as much, if at all.

 0-62mph acceleration and top speed

-With 154bhp and 280Nm of torque, the front-wheel-drive MG5 is able to dispatch the 0-62mph benchmark in 7.3 seconds, but probably more relevant to buyers in terms of real-world driving will be the sprightly 0-30mph time of 3.2 seconds.
-In comparison, the 181bhp MINI Electric posts a time of 3.9 seconds from 0-37mph, so the MG5 can definitely hold its own if you need to get off the line quickly.
+The MG5 relies on a single electric motor to drive its front wheels.
+With 154bhp and 280Nm of torque on tap, the electric family wagon is able to complete the 0-62mph benchmark sprint in 7.3 seconds.
+But probably more relevant to buyers in terms of real-world driving will be the sprightly 0-30mph time of 3.2 seconds.

 Range, charging and running costs